Overview

 15 credits

-This course explores how musical meanings are conveyed and understood and how this is mediated through the cultures and technologies of production and consumption.
-We will consider how music communicates mood and meaning, not only through associated imagery and the lyrical content of songs, but as sound itself.
-We will also think about the processes that link production, circulation and consumption, as well as explore the ways that music connects with individual and collective identities.
+In this module, you'll explore how musical meanings are conveyed and understood and how this is mediated through the cultures and technologies of production and consumption.
+By considering questions from 'What is the value of music?' to 'How can music reinforce social hierarchies?', we'll consider how music communicates mood and meaning, not only through associated imagery and the lyrical content of songs, but as sound itself.
+We'll think about the processes that link production, circulation and consumption, as well as explore the ways that music connects with individual and collective identities.

 |